The gaming world is an excellent platform to have a wicked good time.

 Just think of it—you running through a minefield, explosions all around you, your comrades shouting in your ears, and heavy metal blaring in the background.
 Or possibly you enjoying the peaceful island life, fishing by the sea, digging up fossils, and catching bugs while soothing music pushes all your worries away.
 Whatever you fancy, there's always the right game paired with awesome music you'll love.

-Here are 11 video games with amazing soundtracks, featuring some of your favorite bands and their brilliant tracks.
+Here are a bunch of video games with amazing soundtracks, featuring some of your favorite bands and their brilliant tracks.

 Tony Hawk Pro Skater

 Let's face it—before Guitar Hero, you picked up a lot of your punk rock skater jams from Tony Hawk Pro Skater.
 This was the game that introduced you and made you fall in love with Goldfinger's 'Superman,' Rage Against the Machine's 'Guerilla Radio,' and The Ramones' 'Blitzkrieg Bop.'

 Need For Speed

 There's no better soundtrack to set up your rides or run away from the cops than with the extensive catalog from Need For Speed, which is packed with music by Rob Zombie, Static-X, Celldweller, Lil Jon & The Eastside Boys, The Prodigy, Xzibit, The Killing Joke, and more.

 Robot Unicorn Attack

 This game has only one song and it's going to keep playing even after you die.
 Whether you love it or you hate it, Adult Swim's endless running flash game, Robot Unicorn Attack, is a sure classic from 2010 that will beat your skull with an eternal loop of Erasure's popular synthpop ballad 'Always.'

 Far Cry 3